 of the additional features are not turned on.

-I’ll usually teach only one from the team how to use this, but the day before the start is a very busy and insane, I doubt they are really paying attention.
+I’ll usually teach only one, maybe two people from the team how to use this, but the day before the start is a very busy and insane, I doubt they are really paying attention.
 I suspect that most tracker problems are user error.
 I test each tracker with a team member before allowing them to leave.

 The tracker can send a short text message to the race boss.
 Does not really do any thing but say “Hi look at me”.
 The SOS button has a cover, flip the cover and press the SOS.
 No turning it off.
 That sequence sends the message to the satellite, to the SPOT company, to Race Boss, he decides on the next action and calls the Coast Guard.